Where and when do wrong-way driving crashes occur?

 Where?

-Most wrong-way driving crashes occur on motorways, but that is inherent to the definition that specifies that there must be separated driving directions.
-Entering the motorway via the exit and turning on the motorway are the two most common scenarios leading to wrong-way driving [2] [3] [14].
-In addition Xing [15] also mentions driving away from a parking lot in the wrong direction (12% of the wrong-way driving crashes in Japan).
-In Germany, however, this percentage is much lower (1.5% [2] ).
+Most wrong-way driving crashes occur on motorways, but this is inherent in the definition that indicates separate lanes are an essential criterion.
+Entering the motorway via the exit ramp and turning on the motorway are the two most common scenarios that lead to wrong-way driving [2] [5] [15].
+Xing [16] also mentions taking a wrong turn-off from a parking area: 12% of wrong-way driving crashes in Japan.
+In Germany, however, this percentage is much lower (1.5% [5]).

 When?